GroupEnvoy: A Conversational Agent Speaking for the Outgroup to Foster Intergroup Relations: Discussion

 \subsubsection{DR2: Faithfully Conveying Outgroup Perspectives}

-A sense of \textit{typicality} was established as participants in the experimental condition perceived GroupEnvoy as representing Chinese international students, confirming that the agent's collective framing successfully anchored group salience during the interaction.
-However, improved attitudes toward Chinese international students largely failed to generalize to the broader Chinese population.
-Subtyping theory \cite{johnston_cognitive_1992, wilder_intergroup_1984} accounts for this pattern: participants perceived Chinese international students as a self-selected group who had chosen to come to Japan, treating them as distinct from other Chinese people.
+A sense of \textit{typicality} was established as participants in the experimental condition perceived GroupEnvoy as representing Chinese international students, suggesting that the agent's collective framing successfully anchored group salience during the interaction.
+However, improved attitudes toward Chinese international students did not generalize to the Chinese people in general.
+Subtyping theory \cite{johnston_cognitive_1992, wilder_intergroup_1984} accounts for this pattern: participants perceived Chinese international students as a self-selected group who had chosen to come to Japan, thereby treating them as distinct from other Chinese people.
 Generalization thus stopped at the subgroup boundary, as the contact partner was not seen as representative of the broader outgroup \cite{pettigrew_intergroup_1998, hewstone_contact_1986}.
 This limitation is not specific to AI-mediated contact but reflects a broader challenge in intergroup contact research \cite{brown_integrative_2005}.
-To promote generalization beyond the immediate subgroup, future designs could incorporate perspectives from multiple outgroup subgroups.
+Practitioners deploying this approach should ensure that the demographics of the represented group (e.g., age, gender, occupation) align with those of the intended outgroup and are perceptible through the agent's responses, while ensuring that participants clearly understand the agent's responses structurally reflect specific outgroup views.

 \textit{Individuation} was initially supported by persona data, which fostered familiarity and a sense of human-likeness among participants.
-As the dialogue progressed, however, GroupEnvoy's responses increasingly reflected its collective representative function, with persona-level details receding behind group-level argumentation.
-This attenuation reflects a structural tension inherent to AI-mediated contact: the agent's aggregation of multiple outgroup voices into a single output sustains group salience but simultaneously obscures the individual people behind it, making it difficult to maintain \textit{individuation} alongside \textit{typicality}.
-Future designs should periodically reintroduce persona-level information during the dialogue, anchoring the collective voice to identifiable individuals without compromising group salience.
+However, as the dialogue progressed, GroupEnvoy increasingly spoke on behalf of the group as a whole, with persona-level details receding in favor of arguments representing collective outgroup viewpoints.
+This attenuation reflects a structural tension between \textit{individuation} and \textit{typicality} inherent to AI-mediated contact.